neo4j-graphql/neo4j-graphql-cli/README.md

 # Neo4j GraphQL CLI

+## NOTE: This project is deprecated in favor of [neo4j-graphql.js](https://grandstack.io/docs/neo4j-graphql-js.html)

 Deploy Neo4j backed GraphQL APIs based on your custom GraphQL schema.

 **This is a very early project, under active development.
 Use for prototyping and demo projects only**